 We continue making positive economic and social impacts through our projects addressing the empowerment of youth and women, and our investments in water and waste management.
-We carry out these projects with the voluntary participation of our employees, promising to become a good corporate citizen who proudly serves their community
+We carry out these projects with the voluntary participation of our employees, promising to become a good corporate citizen who proudly serves their community.

-CCI's fundamental objective is to be recognized by all its stakeholders as one of the most responsible corporate citizens.
+CCIs fundamental objective is to be recognized by all its stakeholders as one of the most responsible corporate citizens.
 To this end we carry out various projects that attach importance to increasing the well-being and quality of life of the communities in which we operate.
-Converting the economic contribution we make as CCI into social responsibility projects that create value for the communities in our geography is among our top priorities
+Converting the economic contribution we make as CCI into social responsibility projects that create value for the communities in our geography is among our tron printings.

 At CCI, we review our projects and programs every year in view of the community's needs.
 This year, due to the impact of the Covid-19 pandemic, we actualized many projects in line with needs in different areas, in addition to the projects we have carried out so far.
-As well as the cash support we provided in cooperation with government agencies, NGOs and various platforms, we donated the disinfectants and sanitizers we produced at our plants, as well as CCI products, and helped meet the need for masks and gloves
+As well as the cash support we provided in cooperation with government agencies.
+NGOs and various platforms, we donated the disinfectants and sanitizers we produced at our plants, as well as CCI products, and helped meet the need for masks and gloves.

-2020 Goals Performance in 2020 Status 2021 Goals Conduct economic impact Preparations started in the large markets in which CCI operates.
-Not everything could be completed due to the Covid-19 pandemic.
-Economic impact studies were completed in Turkey, Kazakhstan, Pakistan and Kyrgyzstan.
+2020 Goals Performance in 2020 Status 2021 Goals Continue monitoring and protecting the economic input we create in the countries in which we operate through our investments and operations.
+Conduct economic impact studies for other countries in which CCI operates.
+Proparations started in the large markets in which CCI operates.
+Not everything could be completed due to the Covid-19 pandernic.
+Economic impact studies were completed in Turkey, Kazakhstan Pakistan and Kyrgyzstan.
 Partially.
 Completing economic impact studies for Azerbaijan and Iraq